 - Multi-functional and simple.

-- Is quite expensive to buy
+- It is quite expensive to buy

 What are the Best Wood Carving Tools for Beginners?